Is your one year old fighting sleep suddenly? Learn why the 1 year old sleep regression happens, and how you can turn things around.

 2. Hitting new milestones

 The 1 year mark of your child’s life is a huge learning curve.
-He might be learning to walk or processing new words and sounds.
-He’s discovering that he can pull himself up on the crib (but cries because he doesn’t know how to get down).
+He might be starting to walk or processing new words and sounds.
+He’s discovering that he can pull himself up in the crib (but cries because he doesn’t know how to get down).

 Other times, the developmental milestones may not seem so exciting.
-For instance, he might be developing separation anxiety at night, especially at night when it’s dark and you’re not around.
-Or, like my son, he’s finally growing his first tooth.
+For instance, he might be developing a sudden separation anxiety at bedtime when it’s dark and you’re not around.
+Or, like my son, he’s finally getting his first tooth.
 Growth spurts can also cause disrupted sleep.

-All this to say that reaching 1 year old comes with its own set of milestones that disrupt his sleep.
+All this to say that reaching a year old comes with its own set of milestones that disrupt his sleep.

 What to do: Dig deep and see which developmental milestones he’s hitting, and address it during the day.